sakhnik/arduin-o-punch/doc/DESIGN.md

 ### Card reset

-Android app should be used to authorize with the actual key and reset the card to the pristine state, set default encryption keys in all blocks, reset access bits.
+Configurator should be used to authorize with the actual key and reset the card to the pristine state, set default encryption keys in all blocks, reset access bits.
 The application could also track the configured cards to collect statistics